sensate-iot/platform-router/README.md

         ]
     }

-All but the `CreatedAt` attribute are required.
-The format of the `CreatedAt` attribute is:
+All but the `CreatedAt` and the `Unit` attributes are required.

-    %d.%M.%Y %H:%m:%s

 Please note that the array length of ```Data``` isn't limited to two.
+A measurement can contain anywhere between 1 and 25 data points.

 ## Contributing